urielha/log4stash/README.md

 [MIT License](https://github.com/urielha/log4stash/blob/master/LICENSE)

 ### Thanks:

+Thanks to [@eran-gil](https://github.com/eran-gil) for helping me updating this package to support newer versions of ES, creating continous deployment and fixing issues.

 Thanks to [@jptoto](https://github.com/jptoto) for the idea and the first working ElasticAppender.
 Many thanks to [@mpdreamz](https://github.com/Mpdreamz) and the team for their great work on the NEST library!
 The inspiration to the filters and style had taken from [elasticsearch/logstash](https://github.com/elasticsearch/logstash) project.